 There is no official notice period for the au pair contract for Australia.
 But, if you wish to terminate the au pair contract you have signed, we recommend you do so by giving two weeks' notice, leaving enough time for your host family to find a replacement au pair and for you to either organise a return trip or find a new host family.

-As a foreign citizen, you are not covered by the Australian national health insurance.
+Foreign citizens and temporary visa holders are not covered by the Australian national health insurance and are not entitled to medical treatment either.
 This means that you will bear the cost for medical treatment or hospitalisation by yourself.
-If you enter Australia on a temporary visa, you are generally not entitled to medical treatment in Australia.
-(Exception: citizens of Great Britain, Sweden, Belgium, Finland, Italy, Malta, the Netherlands, Slovenia, Ireland, Norway and New Zealand.
-Citizens of these countries can receive treatment through their coutry's reciprocal health care agreement with Australia, entitling them to use the public health service, if necessary.
-However, health care is the only benefit available to these citizens.)
+The only exception are the citizens of Belgium, Finland, Italy, Malta, Netherlands, New Zealand, Norway, Ireland, Slovenia, Sweden and United Kingdom, who can receive treatment through their country's reciprocal health care agreement with Australia, entitling them to use the public health service, if necessary.
+However, health care is the only benefit available to these citizens.

 Medical treatment can be very expensive in Australia.
 Therefore, the Australian Department of Immigration and Citizenship recommends that foreign visitors in Australia take out insurance (Overseas Visitors Health Cover (OVHC)) for the entirety of their stay.
 It usually covers the cost of hospitalisation on medical grounds and part of the cost of the medical fee.
 Insurance cover can be obtained from health insurance companies or general insurance companies in Australia.
 However, you can also take out insurance with an insurance company outside Australia which guarantees cover while you are in Australia.